Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients

 The $L_q$-estimates for solutions of Stokes systems are a research topic of great mathematical interest.
 See the monographs \cite{MR2808162, MR3289443, MR3822765}, as well as a survey paper \cite{HS18} and the references therein.
 The earliest work on equations with constant coefficients can be found in \cite{MR0171094}.
 See also \cite{GS91, MR1359996, MR1923551}.
-In these works, global estimates are proved using fundamental solutions and potential analysis techniques, or using a functional analytic approach.
+In these works, global estimates are proved either using fundamental solutions and potential analysis techniques, or using a functional analytic approach.
 Local estimates are more delicate and cannot be derived from these methods.
 In recent work \cite{MR3758532, MR3949432}, the local and global $L_q$ and weighted $L_q$ theory are established for divergence form stationary Stokes systems with measurable coefficients using a perturbation method and localization technique.
-However, this approach does not work either for non-stationary Stokes systems owing to the lack of local regularity in the time variable of solutions and the pressure.
-This problem is resolved in a recent work \cite{arXiv:1805.04143} in which local interior estimates in mixed-norm Lebesgue spaces are established by nontrivially combining the perturbation argument with several regularity estimates for equations in divergence and non-divergence form applied to the vorticity equations.
-However, local boundary estimates for Stokes systems with measurable coefficients have not been reported, and Theorem \ref{thm2.3b} fills this gap.
+However, this approach does not work for non-stationary Stokes systems owing to the lack of local regularity in the time variable of solutions and the pressure.
+This problem is considered in a recent work \cite{arXiv:1805.04143}, in which local interior estimates in mixed-norm Lebesgue spaces are established by combining the perturbation argument with several regularity estimates for equations in divergence and non-divergence form applied to the vorticity equations.
+In this paper, we study the corresponding local boundary estimates.